msi-ris/Tutorials/mpgi_msi.md

 ### Slide Deck
 You can view the slide deck [here](https://drive.google.com/open?id=1FrTF8Kp6j3sCJq0bgkGvgqLqYQ-5cj9eLmxV3IiHdAs).

+### Supporting Information
+#### Genomics Technologies
+High-throughput sequencing is one of the most common technologies used in genomics studies.
+Many studies derive results from a variant of a nucleic acid sequencing protocol, which is why we cover it extensively in the presentation.

+Other genomics technologies that are also in common use involve hybridization to an array and measurement of a fluorescent signal.
+These may be used in single nucleotide variant genotyping (e.g., Illumina Infinium arrays), gene expression assays (e.g., Affymetrix GeneChip arrays), and DNA methylation levels (e.g., Illumina Methylation arrays).

+More specialized genomics technologies include instruments such as the nanoString nCounter Analysis System, which uses a variation of microarray technology to directly count the number of nucleic acid molecules in a sample.
+Bionano instruments hybridize probes to long DNA molecules and visualize them in a similar way to FISH to generate optical maps, which enable detection of large structural variants.

+#### Depth vs. Breadth
+It is important to consider a genomics experiment in terms of *depth* and *breadth*.
+The *depth* of sampling refers to the intensity of data collection from each sample.
+The *breadth* of sampling refers to the number of biological or technical samples that are included in the study.
+With a constrained budget, there is a trade-off between depth and breadth.

+Projects such as genome assembly require very deep sampling, but not very broad sampling.
+Ideally, multiple technologies or multiple independent libraries from the same individual are used for genome assembly.

+Transcriptome assembly does not require as deep sampling because the target for assembly is much smaller than for genome assembly, but it is helpful to have slightly higher breadth.
+Samples from multiple time points, multiple tissues, or multiple environmental conditions aid in transcriptome assembly by capturing rare and conditionally expressed transcripts.

+Studies that examine variation among multiple samples, such as differential gene expression studies or genetic diversity studies, should focus more on breadth than depth of sampling.

+Detailed material for handling specific types of genomic data is covered by our other [tutorials](https://www.msi.umn.edu/tutorials).
+For now, we offer a tutorial about RNAseq analysis, but we plan to include other genomics analysis soon.

+#### University of Minnesota Genomics Center (UMGC)
+The University of Minnesota has a core facility that provides genomics services.
+The link to the UMGC site is [here](http://genomics.umn.edu/).

+#### Long vs. Short Read Sequencing

 ## <a name="3"></a> Module 3: Introduction to PBS and Job Submission
 ### Slide Deck
 You can view the slide deck [here](https://drive.google.com/open?id=14-QitVjoM7uOo2QPNqWPD7TD2vPP3YzR5FicdtimCho).